28

 If starting from scratch, you need to ask yourself crucial questions.
 Have you got the best design and choice of racking to improve operations?
 Are you dovetailing in new racking into an existing structure?
 Furthermore, how will it compromise your business while the work is going on?
 On top of all that, are you meeting your Health & Safety responsibilities?

 In this blog, we guide you through the key questions to ask when you begin your warehouse racking installations.
-We also look at the best racking for your warehouse, how to choose a racking supplier and how to prepare for a warehouse racking installation.
+We also look at the best pallet racking systems for your warehouse, how to choose a racking supplier and how to prepare for the final build.

 When planning new warehouse racking, before you even get to the installation, there is a checklist of three key areas you must cover: